-18.2 Tour of Duty.
-A tour of duty or shift shall be defined as the span of hours during which an individual, or unit, is assigned to work.

-18.3 Tour of Duty Change.
+- 18.2 Tour of Duty.
+A tour of duty or shift shall be defined as the span of hours during which an individual, or unit, is assigned to work. - 18.3 Tour of Duty Change.
 Under normal conditions, employees will be notified of a tour of duty change at least 12 hours in advance of that change.
 Permanent or semi-permanent transfers and overtime shall be excluded.

-18.4 Overtime.
+Permanent or semi-permanent involuntary transfers will require 14 days advance notice. - 18.4 Overtime.
 Overtime pay is defined as additional compensation earned by an employee who is held over on his regularly scheduled tour of duty, or is requested to return to duty at a time that is more than 12 hours after notice is given.
-The employee will be compensated at time and one-half (1 1⁄2) for their hourly rate of pay, including longevity, assignment differential pay, and shift pay, for those hours worked.
+The employee will be compensated at time and one-half (11⁄2) for their hourly rate of pay, including longevity, assignment differential pay, and shift pay, for those hours worked.
 The Department has adopted the FLSA 7 (k) exemption for law enforcement officers.
 Under this exemption, officers working in the resident program will receive overtime for any hours over 171 hours in a 28 day work period.
 This exemption for resident officers does not apply to reimbursable overtime assignments.

-Compensatory Time: Overtime (excluding callback and reimbursable hours) may be paid in the form of compensatory time off.
-Employees will have the option of choosing whether overtime hours worked will be paid or accumulated as compensatory time.
-This selection is irrevocable except under the following circumstances:
+Compensatory Time Overtime (excluding callback and reimbursable hours) may be paid in the form of compensatory time off.
+Employees will have the option of choosing whether overtime hours worked will be paid or accumulated as compensatory time - this selection is irrevocable except under the following circumstances: